NETWAYS/advanced-puppet-training/sections/review/07_conditions.md

 A `"Case"` statement can be used to set any number of variables or provide alternative Puppet code depending of the value of a variable.

-`"If"` and `"Unless"` statements are used to alternate based on conditions which can be simple value comparision to complex functions.
+`"If"` and `"Unless"` statements are used to alternate based on conditions which can be simple value comparison to complex functions.

 ~~~ENDSECTION~~~